Ideology | “The Fate of Empires and Search for Survival” – or, why do empires rise and fall?

 Glubb suggests three reasons:

-- We only examine small periods of history relevant ot our own country;
+- We only examine small periods of history relevant to our own country;

 - within these periods we vainly preen and celebrate our country;